orhaimwerthaim/AOS-WebAPI/docs/version2/SDL_documentation.md

 ```

 #### extrinsic_code:
-Finally, the EF file can describe external changes not invoked by the robot's actions in a multi-line code section.
+Finally, the EF file can describe external changes not invoked by the robot's actions in a multi-line code section.</br>
-These changes can be conditioned on the current robot state. e.g., a robot may slip in probability dependent on its current speed.
-The set of state variables after external changes is accessed by `state_.<variable name>` vs. the state before these changes with `state_.<variable name>`.
+These changes can be conditioned on the current robot state. e.g., a robot may slip in probability dependent on its current speed. </br>
+The set of state variables after external changes is accessed by `state_.<variable name>` vs. the state before these changes with `state_.<variable name>`. </br>
 ```
 extrinsic_code:
 <multi-line code>